joshbegley/nyt-latest/README.md

 `The World Food Program delivery, containing food for 25,000 people, was the first since Oct.
 7 to go directly from Israel into the northern Gaza Strip, where many people are at risk of starvation.`\
 https://nytimes.com/2024/03/13/world/middleeast/israel-gaza-aid-convoy.html

-**Israeli Forces Kill a Teen in East Jerusalem, Palestinian Media Say**\
+**Israel’s Justice Ministry Opens Inquiry Into Police Killing of Youth in East Jerusalem**\
-`Israel’s justice ministry opened an investigation into the killing, which the police said was in response to a firework shot directly at them.
-The Palestinian news agency said he was 13.`\
+`The Israeli police said they fired in response to a firework shot directly at them.
+The Palestinian news agency said the boy was 13, while the Jerusalem hospital where he was pronounced dead said he was 12.`\
 https://nytimes.com/2024/03/13/world/middleeast/israel-boy-killed-east-jerusalem-palestinian.html

 **Artists and Speakers Withdraw From SXSW Over U.S. Military’s Support of Israel**\